Aki78/AirportHeistGroup3MetropoliaProject/README.md

 #### Further Development Ideas/Visions

-    -Interpol  will be trained with machine learning.
+* Interpol  will be trained with machine learning.
-    -Improve the user experience.
+* Improve the user experience.
-    -Enhance the aesthetic of the site.
+* Enhance the aesthetic of the site.

 [Back to top](#airport-heist)